• Skip to primary navigation

 Place the lemon peel with the rice to start making Portuguese sweet pudding at home.

-Once it’s cooked, pour three and a half cups of hot milk.
+Once it’s cooked, pour 3 and 1/2 cups of hot milk.

 Add regular milk with the rice to simmer and continue cooking the pudding.